 In 1898, Bosch opened its first international office in Central London.
 From the very beginning, the company's history in the region has been characterised by innovative drive and social commitment.
-We invite you to take a step back in time and journey through the past 120 years of Bosch in the UK and Ireland.
+We invite you to take a step back in time.

 The Beginnings: 1898 – 1950

 Bosch’s UK and Ireland history stems all the way back to 1898, when it opened an automotive sales office in Central London – Bosch’s first location outside of Germany.
 The opening marked the start of a period of international expansion for the company.

 In a period marked by major global conflicts, Bosch took a direct hit.
 Operations were disrupted across the globe, including in the UK and Ireland.
 Nevertheless, Bosch’s resilient nature stood the test of time.
 The following two decades were devoted to reconstruction, but also to harnessing new lines of business.

 Throughout the second half of the 20th century a major transformation took place across the Bosch group.
 To cope with the rapid pace of change across the company, business fields gradually became more independent.